Loading...

 url for notehub route

-7. In the Notefiles dropdown, choose Select Notefiles and enter the name of the Notefile to monitor.
+7. In the Filters section, choose Selected Notefiles and check the box(es) next to the Notefile(s) you want to route.
 For example, we used sensors.qo for the sensor tutorial.

-8. Make sure the Enabled switch remains selected, and click Create Route.
+8. Make sure the Enabled switch at the top remains selected, and click Create Route.

-9. Return to webhook.site.
-This page will update automatically with data from your Notecard as it is received in Notehub.
+10. Return to webhook.site.
+This page will update automatically with data sent from Notehub.
 The data from your sensor is contained within the body attribute.
 Notice that Notehub provides you with a lot of information, by default.
 In the next section, we'll look at using transformations to customize what Notehub sends in a Route.

 notehub data in webhook.site